Have you been dreaming of starting your own garden and growing your own food for your family?

 But that doesn’t mean it is easy.
 Gardening is a skill that can be cultivated and increased over time.

 Today I want to give you some tips to help you avoid common beginner gardening mistakes to increase your yield your first year out.

-10 Common Beginner Gardening Mistakes to Avoid
+10 Common Beginner Gardening Mistakes You Should Avoid

 1. Planting too much

 When you start looking at seed catalogs or go into a nursery and see all of the plants, it is easy to over do it.
 When you are first starting, you want to only plant as much as you can handle.